DEMCON/libstored/README.md

   built.

-Check out the examples of libstored, which are all independent applications with their own generate store.
+Check out the examples of libstored, which are all independent applications with their own generated store.

 ## Syntax example